fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 #### Serif Terminals

-Just like letter terminals, the end shape of the serifs themselves contribute to the feel of the type &ndash; either soft or chunky.
+Just like letter terminals, the end shape of the serifs themselves contribute to the feel of the type &mdash; either soft or chunky.
 Serif terminals can be soft and rounded ([Courier]) or blunt and angular ([Rockwell]).

 ### Decoration